Leslie Ayvazian

-Leslie Ayvazian is an Armenian award-winning playwright and character actress.
+Leslie Ayvazian is an Armenian playwright, educator and character actress.

 Biography

 Ayvazian is the recipient of the Roger L. Stevens (1994) and Susan Smith Blackburn Prize (1996) for her work Nine Armenians, which was produced at Manhattan Theatre Club.
 She also received a fellowship from the New Jersey Council of the Arts and assistance from the New Harmony Writers Project in developing the play.
 Her numerous works have been produced off-Broadway, in major regional theatres, and in Poland and Slovakia.
-Most recently, the Atlantic Theater Company produced her play "Make Me" as part of their 2008-2009 Stage 2 season.
+The Atlantic Theater Company produced her play "Make Me" as part of their 2008-2009 Stage 2 season.

-In addition to her writing achievements, Ayvazian is an accomplished actress and teacher.
-She has also appeared in the films Working Girl, Alice and Regarding Henry, and is a recurring guest star in the Law and Order franchise.
+Ayvazian has appeared in the films Working Girl, Alice and Regarding Henry, and is a recurring guest star in the Law and Order franchise.

 Ayvazian is currently an adjunct professor at the graduate school of Columbia University.